molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster</span> Oh you know what?
 You guys can talk amongst yourself.
 You guys talk. <span class="transcript-note">[Monster leaves]</span>

 <span class="transcript-speaker">Unidentified, 2:22:00</span> I will say, though, if it's okay for me to say, that in reference to the word "Nazi": I think the word itself... because, forgive me for saying, I'm pretty...
 I'm a bit persnickety on language and words even though I can be very loose with my tongue, I admit.
 But, that word, a lot of other trigger words, are used purely for warfare, regardless of what side you're on.
 It doesn't matter.
 It doesn't matter.
 It's like certain other words that hurt certain other people so much that, you know what, why don't we just not be a-holes to this group of people and just, respectfully, not say this thing they don't want us to say.
-Just like how, with Muslim people, we give them enough respect because clearly they were really, really upset about the idea of if people in america try to basically satire and make fun of their... their... um, you know...
+Just like how, with Muslim people, we give them enough respect because clearly they were really, really upset about the idea of if people in America try to basically satire and make fun of their... their... um, you know...

 <span class="transcript-speaker">HF?, 2:22:53</span> Hey, hey, you're making a massive generalization off of the minute response of a very extreme, small set... dude, my nephew is Muslim.
 I love Islam.
 Have you had the fucking food?
 It's delicious.